bardiamdn/finance-app/README.md

-# MadaniLab Finance
+# CrunchCat

-**MadaniLab.Finance** is a simple, one-page dashboard that helps you analyze your financial data.
+**CrunchCat** is a simple, one-page dashboard that helps you analyze your financial data.
 Track your income and expenses to gain better insights into your financial health.

 ## Installation